smore88/WikiRace/README.md

 - All major files that contain the functions and classes are in the [`/src`](https://github.com/smore88/WikiRace/tree/main/wikirace/src), except for the command-line input handler which is stored in `main.cpp` in [`/entry`](https://github.com/smore88/WikiRace/tree/main/wikirace/entry).
 The structure of how those files/classes interact with our project is outlined in the [Project Structure](#project-structure) below.
 - The “wiki-topcat” dataset pulled from Stanford SNAP is stored in [`/data`](https://github.com/smore88/WikiRace/tree/main/wikirace)  once you make the folder and import the .txt files as in the [Running Instructions](#running-instructions).
 The “small” and “medium” datasets used in testing are stored in [`/test_data`](https://github.com/smore88/WikiRace/tree/main/wikirace/test_data).
 All data is stored in .txt files
 - Test cases are in the [`/tests`](https://github.com/smore88/WikiRace/tree/main/wikirace/tests)
-- The written project report, development log, contract, and project proposal are in the [`/Documents`](https://github.com/smore88/WikiRace/tree/main/Documents)
+- I sorted all the ideas out into the Project Proposal, Written Report, and Structure Image as well here [`/Documents`](https://github.com/smore88/WikiRace/tree/main/Documents)

 ### Project Structure
 <p align="center">